JinchengLiang/DLproject/README.md

 ## Data Processing
 mid files -> utils/data_processing.py -> *.npy

+They first crop the first DATA_CONFIG['bar'] bars from original data and compress them to bar\*ts_per_bar ticks, the compression_ratio=origin_tick_per_beat/data_tick_per_beat.
+Then get the pianoroll metric m (bar\*ts_per_bar x freq_range) and mr (containing the begin tick of notes).
+Finally concatenate m and mr based on the order of bars.
+The variable name is called 'bar_sample'.

-The .npy file contains the pianoroll metrics.
+The .npy file contains the 'bar_sample'.
 There are two .npy files used as inputs of the model, one is the source data which have no label and the other is chmusic data.

+There should be a pre-process of the data, especially the chmusic, to crop the blank at the beginning of mid files.

 ## Training
 The config files are in configs folder.